xapple/fasta/README.md

 <http://xapple.github.io/fasta/fasta>

-This documentation is simply generated with:
+This documentation is simply generated from the source code with:

     $ pdoc --html --output-dir docs --force fasta